Find a Pharmacy

 Enter your postal code to find your nearest pharmacy location

 The BCPhA collaborated with the College of Pharmacists of BC (CPBC), Ministry of Health and BC Centre for Disease Control (BCCDC) to develop its Accredited Administration of Injections Certificate Program.

-The BCPhA Administration of Injections Certificate Program is made up of two components; an online pre-study called the Immunization Competency Program for BC Health Professionals, and an in-person workshop called the Practical Administration of Injections for BC Pharmacists.
+The BCPhA Administration of Injections Certificate Program is made up of two components; an online pre-study called the Immunization Competency Program for BC Health Professionals plus an additional intranasal module, and an in-person workshop called the Practical Administration of Injections for BC Pharmacists.
 Each component requires separate registration.
 Upon successful completion of both components, a pharmacist can be considered to hold a continuing education certificate in Immunizations and Injections.
 Please review the statement of appropriate use for the BCPhA continuing education certificate in Immunizations and Injections.
 The continuing education certificate is not a certification in immunizations and injections.